All Stories

 Gerontology Journal Highlights ADRD Training

-In August 2019, CLTCEC’s In-Home Supportive Services (IHSS+) Alzheimer’s training program was published in the peer reviewed journal Gerontology & Geriatrics Educationco-authored by CLTCEC Executive Director Corinne Eldridge.
+In August 2019, the Center for Caregiver Advancement (CCA)’s In-Home Supportive Services (IHSS+) Alzheimer’s and related dementias (ADRD) training program was outlined in an article in the peer-reviewed journal Gerontology & Geriatrics Educationco-authored by CCA Executive Director Corinne Eldridge.
 We are glad to see the Alzheimer’s program make a meaningful contribution to the body of research around the impact of training IHSS workers.

 Sign-up to be added to our mailing list!